The goal is

 The right approach to writing

-discover why writing doesn’t have to follow the reading order.
+Discover why writing doesn’t have to follow the reading order.
 Begin with sections you know best (methods, results), then move to heavier parts like discussion.

 Writing with MS Word

-unlock hidden features to save time, ensure consistency, and format with precision.
+Unlock hidden features to save time, ensure consistency, and format with precision.

 Navigating literature